 - you start paying someone a workplace pension

 - it’s the last report of tax year

-You may also need to report extra information about certain employee changes, eg they take a leave of absence or become a director.
+You may also need to report extra information about certain employee changes, for example they take a leave of absence or become a director.

-There are special rules if you’re only reporting National Insurance, eg you’re an overseas employer that doesn’t need to pay UK tax.
+There are special rules if you’re only reporting National Insurance, for example you’re an overseas employer that doesn’t need to pay UK tax.